For people experiencing winter Seasonal Affective Disorder, or SAD, the winter months can feel not so merry and bright.

 Quality Me Time

 Though you’ve been advised to be more social during this time, it’s also important to spend quality time with yourself.
 This quality time should be intentionally geared towards making yourself happy.
 This shouldn’t be confused with being idle or isolating yourself due to sadness.
 It’s you time that’s intended to relax and refresh you.
-Push yourself to do this at least once a week.
+Encourage yourself to do this at least once a week.
 You deserve it.

 At CWC Coaching, our team consists of licensed therapists, life coaches, and counselors.
 We assist clients with self-improvement, career development, negative self-talk, psychological pain, self-sabotaging behavior, past hurts and finding your purpose.
 If you are ready to increase your self-awareness and happiness, breakthrough limiting behavior and understand your purpose in life, we’d love to help guide you on this journey.